elotroalex/frontlines/pages/ebola_history.md

 one of the deadliest global health disasters in modern times.
-This essay seeks to contextualize those recommendations within the history of the region and the specific virulence of this disease, and to explore the diverse factors that contributed to the spread of the disease.[^4]
+This essay seeks to contextualize those recommendations within the history of the region and the specific virulence of this disease, and to explore the diverse factors that contributed to the spread of the Ebola virus.[^4]

 > "When you have war it's the military, and when you have diseases
 > outbreak it's the nurses.
 So we say it that we are now the soldiers.
 I